-- An individual who served as Engagement Partner for two years for the audit of the Sustainability Assurance Client's Financial Statements might be appointed as the individual responsible for performing the Engagement Quality Review for the Sustainability Assurance Engagement for five further years.
-Thereafter, that individual is required to cool off in accordance with paragraph R5540.18. - R5540.9 As an exception to paragraph R5540.7, Key Sustainability Assurance Leaders whose continuity is especially important to assurance quality may, in rare cases due to unforeseen circumstances outside the Firm's control, and with the concurrence of Those Charged with Governance, be permitted to serve an additional year as a Key Sustainability Assurance Leader as long as the threat to Independence can be eliminated or reduced to an Acceptable Level. - 5540.9 A1 For example, a Key Sustainability Assurance Leader may remain in that role on the Sustainability Assurance Team for up to one additional year in circumstances where, due to unforeseen events, a required rotation was not possible, as might be the case due to serious illness of the intended Engagement Leader.
-In such circumstances, this will involve the Firm discussing with Those Charged with Governance the reasons why the planned rotation cannot take place and the need for any safeguards to reduce any threat created. - R5540.10 If a Sustainability Assurance Client becomes a Public Interest Entity, a Firm shall take into account the length of time48 an individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner before the client becomes a Public Interest Entity in determining the timing of the rotation.
+R5540.9 As an exception to paragraph R5540.7, Key Sustainability Assurance Leaders whose continuity is especially important to assurance quality may, in rare cases due to unforeseen circumstances outside the Firm's control, and with the concurrence of Those Charged with Governance, be permitted to serve an additional year as a Key Sustainability Assurance Leader as long as the threat to Independence can be eliminated or reduced to an Acceptable Level.

+For example, a Key Sustainability Assurance Leader may remain in that role on the Sustainability Assurance Team for up to one additional year in circumstances where, due to unforeseen events, a required rotation was not possible, as might be the case due to serious illness of the intended Engagement Leader.
+In such circumstances, this will involve the Firm discussing with Those Charged with Governance the reasons why the planned rotation cannot take place and the need for any safeguards to reduce any threat created.

+R5540.10 If a Sustainability Assurance Client becomes a Public Interest Entity, a Firm shall take into account the length of time44 an individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner before the client becomes a Public Interest Entity in determining the timing of the rotation.
 If the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of five cumulative years or less when the client becomes a Public Interest Entity, the number of years the individual may continue to serve the client in the capacity of a Key Sustainability Assurance Leader before rotating off the Sustainability Assurance Engagement is seven years less the number of years already served.
-As an exception to paragraph R5540.7, if the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of six or more cumulative years when the client becomes a Public Interest Entity, the individual may continue to serve in the capacity of a Key Sustainability Assurance Leader with the concurrence of Those Charged with Governance for a maximum of two additional years before rotating off the Sustainability Assurance Engagement. - R5540.10a If a Firm has previously performed Sustainability Assurance Engagements for a Sustainability Assurance Client that is a Public Interest Entity and these engagements were not within the scope of the Independence Standards in this Part, the Firm shall take into account the length of time49 an individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner before the Firm begins to undertake Sustainability Assurance Engagements within the scope of the Independence Standards in this Part in determining the timing of the rotation.
-If the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of five cumulative years or less when the Firm first undertakes a Sustainability Assurance Engagement within the scope of the Independence Standards in this Part, the number of years the individual may continue to serve the
+As an exception to paragraph R5540.7, if the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of six or more cumulative years when the client becomes a Public Interest Entity, the individual may continue to serve in the capacity of a Key Sustainability Assurance Leader with the concurrence of Those Charged with Governance for a maximum of two additional years before rotating off the Sustainability Assurance Engagement.

+R5540.10a If a Firm has previously performed Sustainability Assurance Engagements for a Sustainability Assurance Client that is a Public Interest Entity and these engagements were not within the scope of the Independence Standards in this Part, the Firm shall take into account the length of time45 an individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner before the Firm begins to undertake Sustainability Assurance Engagements within the scope of the Independence Standards in this Part in determining the timing of the rotation.
+If the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of five cumulative years or less when the Firm first undertakes a Sustainability Assurance Engagement within the scope of the Independence Standards in this Part, the number of years the individual may continue to serve the client in the capacity of a Key Sustainability Assurance Leader before rotating off the Sustainability Assurance Engagement is seven years less the number of years already served.
+As an exception to paragraph R5540.7, if the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of six or more cumulative years before the